Still counting sheep deep into the night? Learn more about the best bedtime tea that can promote sleep and ensure you’re rejuvenated in the morning.

 Often, people take sleep for granted until they ended up tossing and turning in unearthly hours.
-When you’re having insomnia, you’ll trade anything for a single night of deep and uninterrupted sleep.
+When you have trouble with sleep, you’ll trade anything for a single night of deep and uninterrupted sleep.
 Instead of hastily turning to the sleeping pills, there are natural remedies that you could try to make sleep easier.

 For instance, you could have a cup of bedtime tea, and allow your mind to shuts of the worries naturally.
-Before you rush off to grab a stash of teabag from your kitchen, read on and find out which type of teas helps you to sleep and which could backfire on your insomnia.
+Before you rush off to grab a stash of teabag from your kitchen, read on and find out which type of teas helps you to sleep and which could backfire.

 Tea is a drink that features in both eastern and western culture.
 Apart from coffee, tea is an alternative drink to kick-start your day, as it enables you to stay alert.
 However, teas that snap your mind into focus are not going to help you to slumber.